clkao/hlsjs-p2p-wrapper/README.md

 ### Pre-requisites

-First of all, make sure you are using an `npm` version > 3.x
+First of all, make sure you are using an `npm` version > 3.x.

 Since the installation uses a Ruby script, you need Ruby to be installed on your machine.
 On most Linux distros and on macOS, it's installed by default, but for windows you need to install it [manually](https://www.ruby-lang.org/en/).

+Finally, one of the install steps assumes the presence of `wget` on your system.
+Again this is most likely installed on all Unix based systems.
+If you have a Mac, you could use [Homebrew](https://brew.sh/) and then run `brew install wget`.

 ### Setup